OussamaSlimani/DevSecOps-internship/scrum/backlog.md

 - [x] Add Trivy to the Docker project pipeline: Integrate it into your existing pipeline.
 - [x] Documentation for Trivy.

+## Monitoring and Logging

+- [x] Learn the basic concepts of Monitoring and Logging.
+- [x] Search monitoring tools (Prometheus and Grafana).
+- [x] Install and configure Prometheus in your development environment.
+- [x] Retrieve metrics from Prometheus.
+- [x] Install and Configure Grafana in your development environment.
+- [x] Create custom dashboards in Grafana to visualize Prometheus metrics.
+- [x] Configure alerts in Grafana based on Prometheus metrics.

+## Dockerhub

+- [x] Learn how to push an image to Dockerhub
+- [x] Add the final stage of pushing the image to Dockerhub

+## Azure Cloud Learning Path

+- [x] Explore Azure.
+- [x] Practice deploying virtual machines (VMs) in Azure .
+- [ ] Install Jenkins on a virtual machine (VM) and work within the VM, not locally.

 ## OWASP ZAP

 - [ ] Explore OWASP ZAP: Learn about its features and how it works.